 Where Does Borscht Come From?

-The origins of this beet soup are in Eastern Europe, originating in the Ukraine, but also commonly made in Russia, Poland, and Hungary, as well as the regions in North America that those populations settled when immigrating here.
+The origins of this beet soup are in Eastern Europe, originating in Ukraine, but also commonly made in Russia, Poland, and Hungary, as well as the regions in North America that those populations settled when immigrating here.

 The Many Variations of Borscht